sivalabs-bookstore/bookstore/catalog-service.md

     * Body:
     ```json
       {
-          "message": "Book with ISBN <ISBN> not found"
+          "message": "Product with code <ISBN> not found"
       }
     ```
 ### 3. Search books by title or description